| | |

 hailed the Gateway, AOL, Broadcom, Transmeta partnership that

 produced the machine.
 Shows what they know.
+The final

 article, Swatch Redefines Time, explored the hubris of